b0bul/neovimrc/README.md

-## neovim kickstart customization
+## portable dev environment
-This is written for me, so not expecting reuse.
-This is a mechanism I use to sync changes across multiple machines and in and out of kickstart.
-By default `Sync` tries from cwd and can be called with empty args.
+This is written for me, it's my portable dev environment, so not expecting reuse.
+This is a mechanism I use to sync changes across multiple machines and in and out my neovim config.
+The `Sync` module will be moved out of this into it's own lua plugin soon. with empty args.

 ```